dpernes/vae/README.md

 **Constraint:** the architecture of the decoder is the transposed of the encoder's.

-## Results in CelebA dataset
+## Results in the CelebA dataset
-The VAE with the default parameters was trained on CelebA dataset.
+The VAE with the default parameters was trained on the CelebA dataset.
 This pre-trained model is available in the [models](https://github.com/dpernes/vae/tree/master/models) directory in this repository.
 The dataset is available at its [official website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 See some results below.

 **Training images** (original vs. reconstruction)
 <div>